cyberway/cyberway.documentation/devportal/system_contracts/cyber.multi-signature_contract.md

 ```
 **Parameters:**
   * `proposer` — name of account, author of a multi-signature transaction.
-  * `proposal_nam`e — the unique name assigned to the multi-signature transaction when it is created.
+  * `proposal_name` — the unique name assigned to the multi-signature transaction when it is created.
 This parameter, in conjunction with the proposer parameter, uniquely identifies a multi-signature transaction.
   * `requested` — the unique name assigned to the multi-signature transaction when it is created.
 This parameter, in conjunction with the proposer parameter, uniquely identifies a multi-signature transaction.
   * `trx` — proposed transaction.